janhybs/ciflow-server-utils/README.md

-# docker-utils
+# Docker utils
-Scripts for working with docker
+Scripts which should easy work on remote server